expectfun/posts/tact.md

 So Tact graduated to a new level of maturity, and it's time for many developers in the TON ecosystem to consider it.

 But why was there a need for another language for TON if there are FunC and Fift?
 How did it all start?
 And how did it get to where it is today?
-To answer that, we reached out to some of the key people involved in Tact and they told us their perspectives.
+To answer that, I reached out to some of the key people involved in Tact and they told me their perspectives.

 ## Oleg Andreev